 After more than a decade of undergraduate and postgraduate education, your time as residents is over!
-Your “watch has ended” and you are about to be a “real” doctor.
+Your “watch has ended” and you are about to become THE most responsible physician for all your patients.
 Before absolute panic sets in here are some tips to make your transition resident to staff a little easier.

 3) Buy yourself something nice – if it feels like you would have never bought it in residency and it seems like it costs way too much, that’s about the right amount of money to spend.*